Česká Lípa

 Česká Lípa (/cs/; Böhmisch Leipa) is a town in the Liberec Region of the Czech Republic.
-It has about 37,000 inhabitants, making it the most populated Czech town without city status.
+It has about 36,000 inhabitants, making it the most populous Czech town without city status.
+It is an industrial city, known primarily for the production of parts for the automotive industry.

 The historic town centre is well preserved and is protected as an urban monument zone.
+Among the main landmarks of Česká Lípa is the Lipý Castle.